confluentinc/confluent-cloud-flink-workshop/tableflow-labs/lab4.md

 By completing these steps, you will have successfully cleaned up the IAM policies and roles created during the labs.
 ---
-Go to [destroy lab](../README.md#tear-down) to delete your Confluent infrastructure as well.
+Go to [destroy lab](../README.md#tear-down) to delete your Confluent infrastructure as well.x